Andrew-Ludeke/github-slideshow/_posts/0000-01-02-Andrew-Ludeke.md

 ---
 layout: slide
-title: "Wlecome to uor second lside!"
+title: "Welcome to our second slide!"
 ---
 I am updating this line (line 5) as required.
 Use the left arrow to go back!